asad-ac/creator-verse/README.md

 Submitted by: **Asad Chaudhry**

-About this web app: **A web app to find, add, and edit their favorite household names!**
+About this web app: **A web application to find, add, edit, and delete their favorite household names!**

 Time spent: **10** hours